 Any appeal by an applicant shall be initiated no later than one week after the formal denial notice of transfer of credit is dated.
-The appeal will be reviewed by the Executive Director, Campus Director and Director of Education.
-The grounds of the appeal will be investigated to ensure that the initial determination was accurate and factual.
+The appeal will be reviewed by the Executive Director, or the Associate Executive Director and the grounds of the appeal will be investigated to ensure that the initial determination was accurate and factual.
 At the conclusion of the investigation, the Executive Director shall issue a finding in writing, and make a final determination.
 At that point the decision will be final.